‘We are all in the gutter…’ Oscar Wilde memorial near the Strand

 Given his huge contribution to London’s West End with his masterpieces such as The Importance Of Being Earnest and An Ideal Husband, it is only fitting there should be a memorial to him in the city.
 Unbelievably, it took until 1998 for the great talent to finally be honoured in his former home.

 ‘A Conversation With Oscar Wilde’ by Maggi Hambling is a bit more interactive than most memorials.
 I have often walked past it to see people sitting on it eating their lunch, perhaps completely oblivious to what they are resting their posterior on… but they could also be having a quiet moment with Oscar.
 Unveiled by actor Stephen Fry on the 98th anniversary of his death on 30 November 1998, the piece consists of a granite block, which looks rather coffin-shaped, with the bronze head and shoulders of Oscar peering out.
-Oscar’s hand originally held a cigarette, but is currently absent, despite being replaced several times.
+Oscar’s hand hold a cigarette, which has been replaced several times.
 Describing the piece, Hambling has said in the past: ‘The idea is that he is rising, talking, laughing, smoking from this sarcophagus and the passerby, should he or she choose to, can sit on the sarcophagus and have a conversation with him.’

-- A Conversation With Oscar Wilde is located on Adelaide Street, WC2, just near the junction of The Strand and Duncannon Street and around the back of St Martin-in-the-Fields Church.
-Nearest tube: Charing Cross.
+- A Conversation With Oscar Wilde is located on Adelaide Street, WC2N, just near the junction of the Strand and Duncannon Street.
+Nearest station: Charing Cross.